Particular/docs.particular.net/samples/hosting/generic-host/sample.md

 snippet: generic-host-worker-registration

-The worker injects `IMessageSession` directly into the constructor to send messages at start.
+The `IMessageSession` is injected into the `Worker` constructor, and the `Worker` sends messages when it is executed.

 snippet: generic-host-worker